BartGunshot/potco-blender-tools/README.md

 The worldData files are found in any src rip of POTCO.
 I recommend this one for this instance: https://github.com/PiratesOnlineRewritten/Pirates-Online-Rewritten/tree/master/pirates/leveleditor/worldData

+#### Issues:
+- Caves don't load properly
+- The larger worlddata files take a very long time to import

-#### Problems
+#### TODO:
-- Slow and clunky.
-I wouldn't attempt to import any of the larger WorldData files, but it will work given enough time.
+- Write a proper parser for reading worlddata
+- Preserve object properties
-- Doesn't preserve object hierarchy.
+- Preserve object hierarchy
-- Relies on the blender egg importer.
+- Support links
+- Performance improvements